-I have three research areas: (a)
+I have three research areas: (a) semantics and logics for

 probabilistic systems (b) logic and computation and (c)

-quantum information theory.
+machine learning.
 I work on approximation of

 continuous-state systems and associated metrics and logics.

-processes and completeness theorems for Markovian logics.
+completeness theorems for Markovian logics.
+I am also

 boards on which I serve are accessible